The differences between American English and British English when writing your dissertation

 Some universities have a preference, so you may wish to check your school’s website for guidance.
 If you are free to decide yourself, it’s best to pick the style that feels most natural to you.
-Once you have done so, make sure that this is the language that is set for your document (in Microsoft Word, select Tools à Language).
+Once you have done so, make sure you set the correct proofing language for your document (in Microsoft Word, select “Review” and then “Language”).

 Further understanding the differences

-If you want to know more about spelling and other grammatical differences between these styles of English, the below tables provide more details.
-Bear in mind that the rules are not always very firm: there are many exceptions, and conventions are always changing!
+If you want to know more about spelling and other grammatical differences between these English styles, see the table below.
+Bear in mind that the rules are not always very firm: there are many exceptions, and the preferred conventions are constantly changing!

-Spelling: As can be seen, the variation usually relates to just one or two letters.
+Spelling: As can be seen, the variation usually relates to only one or two letters.